Collin County Expunction of Sex Crimes Attorneys

 - A sex crime charge was dismissed

-- A charge resulted in a not guilty verdict
+- A charge resulted in a not-guilty verdict

 - An individual was convicted of a sex crime but later received a pardon

-To obtain an expunction of an arrest record for a sex crime, you must file an application with the local court where you were arrested and/or charged.
+To get an expungement of an arrest record for a sex crime, you must apply to the local court where you got arrested or charged.
 You must also pay an application fee, although you can request a waiver of the fee due to personal financial hardship.
 The court will hold a hearing to review your application to determine whether you qualify for an expunction.
-At the hearing, the prosecutor or other interested parties may also file an objection to expunging your record on grounds that the public interest in maintaining your record outweighs your need for expunction.

 Can I apply for expunction if I obtained an order of non-disclosure?